 The decision came shortly after a judge in Ohio initially rejected a lawsuit intended to postpone the state’s primary until June 2.
 According to the judge, delaying the vote less than a day before it was scheduled to begin would set a “terrible precedent.”
 Speaking at a press conference after the judge dismissed the case, DeWine said that he lacked the authority to postpone the vote outright.

-Until now, any calls to postpone Democratic in Illinois, Florida and Arizona, however, have failed.
+Until now, any calls to postpone Democratic primary elections in Illinois, Florida and Arizona, however, have failed.
 In these states, voting on Tuesday, March 17 is set to go ahead as planned.